Teddy448/smma-website-d0830/content/pages/home.md

     background_image_repeat: no-repeat
     type: grid_section
     background_image: /images/jeshoots-com-fzOITuS1DIQ-unsplash.jpg
-  - section_id: lorem-ipsum
-    title: What we do
+  - title: What we do
     actions: []
     grid_items:
       - title: Done For You